 Bedwyr Williams lives and works in North Wales.
-Previously, he had solo exhibitions at Southwark Park Galleries and the Barbican Art Centre, London; the Whitworth Art Gallery, Manchester, and the Ikon Gallery, Birmingham.
+Previously, he has presented solo exhibitions at Southwark Park Galleries and the Barbican Art Centre, in London; and the Whitworth Art Gallery, Manchester, and the Ikon Gallery, Birmingham.
 He has contributed to shows at Hayward and Saatchi galleries in London, and Hauser and Wirth in Somerset.
-In 2013 he represented Wales at the Venice Biennale and was shortlisted for the Artes Mundi Prize in 2016.
+In 2013, he represented Wales at the Venice Biennale and was shortlisted for the Artes Mundi Prize in 2016.

 The galleries at East Quay are run by a charity, Contains Art CIO (charity number 1193931), which is founded on the belief that who you are, where you live and what you have, should not constrain access to creativity and culture.
 All donations to the Gallery and Contains Art are reinvested in art, culture and arts education.

 Contains Art would like to thank everyone who has contributed to the exhibition